jbcodeforce/jbcodeforce.github.io/docs/data/dbt.md

-# Data build tool or Dbt
+# Data Build Tool or Dbt

 [Dbt](https://github.com/dbt-labs/dbt-core) is part of the Transformation in ELT or ETL, to transform data in data warehouse or lake house.